squiffied/squiffied/README.md

 ![me and gang](meandgang.PNG)
 # $${\color{lightblue}INTRODUCTION}$$
-squiffy (or any other nicknames) - he/him - i am onety five 😁 - chinese + filo
+squiffy (or any other nicknames) - he/him - i am onety five 😁 - chinese + filipino

-c+h / int ALWAYS unless stated otherwise. ask before sending friend requests just so i know
+c+h / int ALWAYS unless stated otherwise (which'll probably be never). ask before sending friend requests just so i know

 i'm usually whispering with my friend(s) and/or s/o in the p! area, feel free to interact if we're looking for chat (we're all collectively a little shy though. be patient with us)